14 Vegetables to Grow in a Small Garden

 In no particular order, here’s a list of vegetables that have grown well in gardens I’ve worked with of all shapes and sizes.
 I’m not suggesting you grow them all at once, mix and match and see what grows well for you.

 Shallots – a member of the Allium (onion) family, just one set (immature bulb) planted in the soil will develop into five or six shallots.
-They also store well over winter.
+They also store well over winter and can be expensive to buy in shops.
+Easy to grow from set or seed, January to April, harvest during late summer.

 Purple Sprouting brocoli (PSB) – as with the kale above, keep picking the small florets from several plants and not stripping one bare.
 Also you’ll be eating this plant during late winter/early spring when there’s not too much else around to eat.

-Cut & come again lettuce or salad leaves – there are lots of varieties of lettuce that the leaves are plucked off as you want them and not harvesting the entire plant.
+Lettuce – Cut & come again salad leaves or loose-leaf lettuce – there are lots of varieties of lettuce that the leaves are plucked off as you want them and not harvesting the entire plant.
 We’ve enjoyed many salad meals with just six plants!
+Sow March to September, harvest May to November.

-Swiss or rainbow chard and spinach – again, versatile cut and come again leafy vegetables that will just keep on giving for months.
+Chard and spinach – again, versatile cut and come again leafy vegetables that will just keep on giving for months.
+Stem & leaf can be used.
+Sow March to July, harvest all year.

-Runner beans – the first time I ever grew runner beans was in a large container outside the door with a makeshift wigwam frame I made for the beans to grow up.
-It provided enough beans for a few dinners and our children loved watching them grow!
+Runner or French beans beans – the first time I ever grew runner beans was in a large container outside the door with a makeshift wigwam frame I made for the beans to grow up.
+It provided enough beans for a few dinners and our children loved watching them grow.
+Sow April to June, harvest July to frosts.

 Herbs – all your favourite herbs (with the exception of basil) will grow easily outside.
 Either make a small herb garden near to your house, grow in window boxes or containers, or add them to the sides or ends of your beds.